-It’s Target One for skeptics and a manifesto vigorously defended by creationists, the subject of a long debate concerning our origins as human beings.
+It’s Target One for skeptics and a manifesto vigorously defended by creationists – the subject of a long debate concerning human origins.

-But it is also special because it introduces the curious to the Set-Apart Scriptures.
-When even the most casual reader opens a Bible, the first thing he sees is “In the beginning God...”
+But it’s special because it introduces curious types to the Set-Apart Scriptures.
+After the most casual reader opens a Bible, the first thing he reads is “In the beginning God...”

 When someone reads a religious book, what is he really trying to answer?
-I believe it’s the answer to THE two questions everyone has to ask sooner or later in life: ‘Where have I come from?’ and ‘Where am I going?’
+I believe it’s the answer to THE two questions everyone has to ask himself sooner or later: ‘Where have I come from?’ and ‘Where am I going?’

 These two questions appear throughout the Scriptures in various forms, but only in two places do they appear together as one thought.
-The first is a question that God poses to a runaway slave girl who is in distress [Gen. 19:8]; the second is a greeting extended to a wealthy Israelite travelling home in celebration, having been reacquainted with his wife [Judges 19:17].
-The fact that these same two questions are asked to two extraordinarily different people- polar opposites actually- is no coincidence.
-It may be God asking you these questions, it might be another human being asking you, but these two questions apply to everyone- slave or free, rich or poor, man or woman.
-So, my two big questions are everyone else’s two big questions: “Where have I come from, and where am I going?”
+The first is a question that God poses to a runaway slave girl who is in distress [Gen. 19:8]; the second is a greeting extended to a happy and wealthy Israelite traveling with his reunited wife [Judges 19:17].
+The fact that these same two questions are asked to two extraordinarily different people- polar opposites in fact- is no coincidence.
+It may be God asking you these two questions, it may be another human being asking you, but these two questions apply to everyone- slave or free, rich or poor, man or woman.
+Therefore, my two big questions are everyone else’s two big questions: “Where have I come from, and where am I going?”

 It’s for this reason the Bible starts off “In the beginning God…” Immediately, without pretext, God answers the first and greatest of the two big questions: “I did it; it was Me; you came from Me.”
 In that short phrase God declares Himself the Owner of all things.

-God also grabs our attention here because He begins to answer the second big question at the same time, for as much as He calls his work a “beginning” it suggests an ending will someday come to pass.
-So this is God’s clever way of inviting us to go on a journey with him.
-We start at the beginning, and maybe, by the time we reach the ending, we will have the confidence to say “I know where I come from, and I know where I’m going!”♦
+God also grabs our attention here because He begins to answer the second big question at the same time, for as much as He calls his work a “beginning” it implies that there will someday be an ending.
+So, this is God’s clever way of inviting us on a journey.
+We start at the beginning, and maybe, by the time we reach the ending, we will have confidence to say “I know where I come from, and I know where I’m going!”♦